SeisComP/common/apps/tools/scconfig/descriptions/scconfig.rst

 The modules are usually programs part of the SeisComP system and have two distinct types of configuration:

-#. :ref:`Modules configuration <scconfig-modules>`, or just program configuration like the
+* :ref:`Modules configuration <scconfig-modules>`, or just program configuration stored in file like :file:`scautopick.cfg`.
-   :file:`scautopick.cfg` file.
-#. :ref:`Station bindings <scconfig-modules>`, that are set of parameters to configure how the module will
-   treat a certain station.
-I.e. Station specific configurations per module.

-The bindings configuration can be done using profiles, or directly per station.
+* :ref:`Bindings <scconfig-modules>`, that are set of parameters to configure how the module will treat a certain station.
+I.e. station-specific configurations per module.
+Bindings can be configured using profiles, or directly per station.
 A profile is a named set of parameters for a certain module that can be attributed for more than one station.
 Using profiles makes it easiear to maintain large number of station configuration.
 When two stations are configured by the same profile, both will have the same parameter set for a certain module.

-scconfig does not know anything about the SeisComP database, the only thing it can do is actually read and write the content of files from :file:`etc/` and :file:`~/.seiscomp` folder and allow you to manage this information in organized and friendly manner.
-Also, it relies on other application (like the proper :program:`seiscomp` command) to complete the system configuration.
-The main tasks that it can handle today are:
+scconfig does not know anything about the SeisComP database, the only thing it can do is to actually read and write the content of files from :file:`etc/` and :file:`~/.seiscomp` folder.
+It allows you to manage this information in an organized and friendly manner.
+Also, it relies on other applications like the proper :ref:`seiscomp` tool to complete the system configuration.

-- start/stop/check all registered modules
-- import station metadata from various sources
-- configure modules
-- configure module bindings

-In the future, it could accumulate more tasks like inventory editor and even more advanced system monitoring and log inspection.

 .. _scconfig-first-start: